-U.S. UNDERWRITERS NUMBER OF SHARES

-Lehman Brothers Inc

-Total

-Under the terms of, and subject to the conditions contained in, the underwriting agreement relating to the offering of shares of Common Stock outside of the United States and Canada (the "International Underwriting Agreement" and together with the U.S. Underwriting Agreement, the "Underwriting Agreements"), the form of which is filed as an exhibit to the Registration Statement of which this Prospectus forms a part, among the Company, the Bank and each of the international managers named below (the "International Managers," and together with the U.S. Underwriters, the "Common Stock Underwriters"), for whom Lehman Brothers International (Europe), Friedman, Billings, Ramsey & Co., Inc. and Morgan Stanley & Co.
-International acting as the lead managers (the "Lead Managers"), the International Managers have severally agreed to purchase from the Company, and the Company has agreed to sell to each International Manager, the aggregate number of shares of Common Stock set forth opposite the name of each such International Manager below:
+Under the terms of, and subject to the conditions contained in, the underwriting agreement relating to the offering of shares of Common Stock outside of the United States and Canada (the "International Underwriting Agreement" and together with the U.S. Underwriting Agreement, the "Underwriting Agreements"), the form of which is filed as an exhibit to the Registration Statement of which this Prospectus forms a part, between the Company and each of the international managers named below (the "International Managers," and together with the U.S. Underwriters, the "Common Stock Underwriters"), for whom Lehman Brothers International (Europe), Friedman, Billings, Ramsey & Co., Inc. and Morgan Stanley & Co.
+International Limited are acting as the lead managers (the "Lead Managers"), the International Managers have severally agreed to purchase from the Company, and the Company has agreed to sell to each International Manager, the aggregate number of shares of Common Stock set forth opposite the name of each such International Manager below:

-INTERNATIONAL MANAGERS NUMBER OF SHARES

-Lehman Brothers International (Europe)

-Total